-MARKSVILLE, La. – The Tunica-Biloxi Tribal Council met on Friday, August 23, 2013, to select a replacement for the position of Chairman of the Tunica-Biloxi Tribe in wake of the recent passing of Chairman Earl Barbry, Sr. In accordance with the tribe’s Constitution, the Tribal Council was required to fill the vacancy with one of the remaining Council members or officers.
+MARKSVILLE, pharmacy La. – The Tunica-Biloxi Tribal Council met on Friday, case August 23, link 2013, to select a replacement for the position of Chairman of the Tunica-Biloxi Tribe in wake of the recent passing of Chairman Earl Barbry, Sr. In accordance with the tribe’s Constitution, the Tribal Council was required to fill the vacancy with one of the remaining Council members or officers.
 Former Vice-Chairman Marshall Pierite will assume the duties and title of Chairman of the Tunica-Biloxi Tribe of Louisiana effective immediately.
 Chairman Pierite was sworn into office at the Tribe’s General Membership meeting held on Saturday, August 24, 2013 by Judge Angelo Piazza.

 Chairman Pierite served in the U.S. Marine Corps as a young man.
 He began his career with the Tunica-Biloxi Tribe of Louisiana in June of 1988 as Contract Care Medical Clerk.
 From there he was promoted to Social Services Director and has served in the position for more than twenty years providing assistance and guidance to tribal families in times of need who faced challenging social, medical and economic struggles.